One of the most common questions I see in various online photography forums is related to the topic of pricing.

-- Bundle risk – If you include items in your packages that your clients don’t want or care about, than you are hurting yourself more than helping because it isn’t a value added item for them and they feel as if they are paying for something they don’t want or need.
+- Bundle risk – If you include items in your packages that your clients don’t want or care about then you are hurting yourself more than helping because it isn’t a value-added item for them and they feel as if they are paying for something they don’t want or need.

 - Selling big upfront before service – Trying to sell a big package right away before a client has had a chance to work with you is a much more difficult decision for the client compared to selling to them over time after you have proven yourself and built trust with you.